 Getting it right

-Without getting too complex with the science, ‘neuro pathways’ are formed within the brain early in your puppy's life.
+It is imperative to start your puppy on the right path right from the word go ‘neuro pathways’ are formed within the brain early in your puppy's life.
 The period between birth and sixteen weeks is when your puppy is at its most sensitive time in life.
 That is why this period is referred to as the ‘critical period’ as what a puppy learns during this time can shape it’s behaviours for life.

 An example of this could be, if a puppy had a positive experience when exposed to children at this period then the puppy would be more likely to feel at ease with children when older.
 However, if the opposite were true, (ie had a negative experience with children) then you could have a dog who is fearful of children when older.
 The same rule applies with any early exposure to other dogs, fireworks, cars, cats etc.